Savings start with our first piggy bank in childhood. But as an adult, there should be more to money than a sum in the bank

 No time for a land and gold rush

-Till a few years ago, real estate and gold jewelry were considered to be trusty ways to invest.
+Till a few years ago, real estate and gold jewellery were considered to be trusty ways to invest.
 But these come with concomitant costs such as those for storage and security, acquisition (administrative fees for realty and making charges for gold ornaments), and maintenance.
 Given the real estate bubble in the Indian market, the appreciation rate is a shadow of its former self.
 As for jewellery, there is always the making charge forgone and impurities that chip away at its value.

 Financial markets are a definitive way to create wealth in this day and age.
 The instruments are linked to the health of the economy and in a growing economy like that of India’s, the returns have the potential to best inflation.